DETAILED ACTION

 accessing training data for a plurality of users, wherein the training data comprises historical physiological data of the plurality of users (Thakur [0078], noting the machine learning model is trained using sensor data from a patient population (i.e. training data comprising historical physiological data of a plurality of users));

-training the machine learning model based on the training data (Thakur [0078], noting the machine learning model is trained using sensor data from a patient population).
+training the machine learning model based on the training data (Thakur [0078], noting the machine learning model is trained using sensor data from a patient population),

 In summary, Thakur teaches a method for applying non-invasively collected physiological data to a machine learning model that has been trained from patient population data to predict future onset of a physiological event such as a cardiac arrhythmia.
 However, this reference fails to explicitly disclose that the machine learning model training process includes for each user of the plurality of users, accessing a physiological status indicator, wherein the physiological status indicator is determined based on the training data; training the machine learning model based on the training data and the physiological status indicator, and wherein training the machine learning model comprises applying a failure time and a censor variable to a time to event loss function that predicts probabilities of survival/failure within a specified timeframe as required by the instant claim.
-However, Gensheimer teaches a specific method of training a clinical prediction machine learning model such as a neural network that includes accessing training data of a plurality of patients that each have known outcome indicators including failure time and censor variables (also considered equivalent to physiological status indicators) and applying the known outcome indicators in the training data to a loss function to train the model to predict probabilities of survival or failure within a specified timeframe (Gensheimer abstract & “Implementation” section on Pg 5).
-It would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to modify the machine learning model training method of Thakur to include use of known physiological status indicator like failure time and censor variables in a loss function for training the model to predict probabilities of survival/failure in a time period as in Gensheimer in order to utilize a modeling approach that avoids information loss when training the model and enables the generation of predicted survival curves (as suggested by Gensheimer abstract & “Implementation” section on Pg 5).
+However, Gensheimer teaches a specific method of training a clinical prediction machine learning model such as a neural network that includes accessing training data of a plurality of patients that each have known outcome indicators including failure time and censor variables (also considered equivalent to physiological status indicators determined based on the training data) and applying the known outcome indicators in the training data to a loss function to train the model to predict probabilities of survival or failure within a specified timeframe (Gensheimer abstract & “Implementation” section on Pg 5).
+It would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to modify the machine learning model training method of Thakur to include use of known physiological status indicators like failure time and censor variables in a loss function for training the model to predict probabilities of survival/failure in a time period as in Gensheimer in order to utilize a modeling approach that avoids information loss when training the model and enables the generation of predicted survival curves (as suggested by Gensheimer abstract & “Implementation” section on Pg 5).

 Claim 16